807-2/home/README.md

 I am not a native English speaker.
 Please be patient.

 ### For people translating the 807-2 documentation to different languages.
-Send an email to us.
-Could you tell us your language?
-Ideally, you will have a good knowledge of written English,
+Ideally, you will have a good knowledge of written English, Could you tell us your language?